Celebrant Naming Ceremonies

 The professional bit

-I’m a fully trained Funeral Celebrant with the Fellowship of Professional Celebrants and a member of the Celebrants Guild.
+I trained as a Wedding Celebrant with the Academy of Modern Celebrancy and as a Funeral Celebrant with the Fellowship of Professional Celebrants.
+I’m also a member of the Celebrants Guild.

-I prepare properly, I structure carefully, I know how to hold a room.
-I know when to lift it and when to let it breathe.
+I prepare properly, I structure carefully.
+I know how to hold a room, when to lift the energy and when to let it breathe.

 Joy and organisation are not opposites.
 You get both.

-I work as a celebrant across Warwickshire, The Cotswolds and the West Midlands, creating weddings, celebrations of life and naming ceremonies that feel honest and fully alive.
+I work as a celebrant across Warwickshire, the Cotswolds and the Midlands, creating weddings, renewals of vows, celebrations of life and naming ceremonies that feel honest and fully alive.

 Naming Ceremony Celebrant